 Congress passed the American Rescue Plan Act on March 11, 2021, after President Joe Biden took office.
 The Act provided $1,400 stimulus checks to eligible individuals, as well as funding for vaccinations, aid, and more.
 The package is estimated to have added $1.1 trillion to the federal deficit.

 Stock Market Crash and Rebound

-Soon after the president declared a national emergency, though, panicked investors created the 2020 stock market crash.
+The stock market was setting records at the start of 2020, with the Dow Jones Industrial Average (DJIA) reaching a pre-pandemic high of 29,551.42 on Feb.
+12, 2020.
+Then panicked investors created the 2020 stock market crash soon after the president declared a national emergency.
 The three worst single-day point losses in U.S. history occurred in March 2020: